TopDown Engine Support

 Saving & Loading

 TopDown Engine has a SaveLoadManager.
-To tie the Dialogue System in, set up the Dialogue System's Save System, add a Dialogue System TopDown Engine Event Listener component to the scene, and tick Handle MM Save Load Events.
+To tie the Dialogue System in, set up the Dialogue System's Save System, add a Dialogue System TopDown Engine Event Listener component to the scene, and tick Handle MM Save Load Events and Save To Pixel Crushers On Level End.

 Also add this component if you plan to use the Character Persistence component on your player prefab.
 (Reminder: When using Character Persistence, configure your Corgi Level Manager to instantiate the player from a prefab; don't put the player GameObject directly in the scene at design time.)